 It’s starting to feel like I’m suggesting nothing but Superman characters, but I guess that’s what happens when you bring the Man of Steel into your universe.
 And while Max Lord was a serviceable villain last season on Supergirl, he was basically Luthor-Lite.
 So why not include the real deal?
-And deals don’t get realer than the inimitable… wait for it… Leslie Odom Jr.!
+And deals don’t get realer than the inimitable and original… wait for it… Leslie Odom Jr.!

 2. Renee Elise Goldsberry as Wonder Woman